Sarabhai family: Family history

-The Sarabhai family are major business family of India belonging to the Shrimal Jain community.

-Its twentieth century doyen Sheth Ambalal Sarabhai, was a Jain industrialist.
+The Sarabhai family are a major business family in India belonging to the Shrimal Jain Bania community.
+Its twentieth century patriarch, Sheth Ambalal Sarabhai, was a Jain industrialist.
 He had five daughters and three sons who were involved in the family business as well as the Indian independence movement.
-After India's freedom, the family remained involved in developmental tasks undertaken by the government of India.
+After India's independence, the family remained involved in developmental tasks undertaken by the Government of India.

-Ambalal Sarabhai was a prominent mill-owner and also interested in philanthropic activities.
+Ambalal Sarabhai was a prominent mill owner and also interested in philanthropic activities.
 His wife Sarladevi Sarabhai was impressed by the Maria Montessori philosophy and in the year 1922, Montessori sent E. M. Standing to India for the homeschooling of Sarabhai children.

 Sarabhai Enterprises branched out after India's independence and many pioneer ventures were made in fields dominated by foreign companies.
 The manufacture of drugs and pharmaceuticals, chemicals and intermediates, dyes and pigments, industrial and household detergents, soaps and cosmetics, industrial packaging and containers, and later engineering and electronic products.